-- 1. The University Honor Code requires that students, by their signatures, acknowledge personal acceptance of the Code and that they have abided by its tenets.
-Thus, in some explicit manner, students must sign all written work and indicate their adherence to the principles of the Code. - (a) All term papers and research reports should acknowledge the Code. - (b) All tests should include explicit student acknowledgment of the Code and that they have abided by it.
-An example statement is "I have neither given nor received aid in completion of this examination." - 2.
-Math 32 and Math 41 will have the same final exam, which will be a Departmental exam.
+2. .Math 32 and Math 41 will have the same final exam, which will be a Departmental exam.
 Margaret Hodel will supervise the writing of the exam and will make final decisions with regard to the content of the exam.
 The exam will be block graded.
-After the exam is graded, the SFI will make a tally of the results of the exam and in consultation with Margaret will determine a grading scale for the exam. - 3.
-The number of hour tests, whether to give quizzes, homework policy, and the relative weight of the final exam are determined by each individual instructor and should be announced at the beginning of the term.
+After the exam is graded, the SFI will make a tally of the results of the exam and will determine a grading scale for the exam.

+- 3. The number of hour tests, whether to give quizzes, homework policy, and the relative weight of the final exam are determined by each individual instructor and should be announced at the beginning of the term.
 (A typical distribution is $\frac{1}{3}$ for the final examination and $\frac{2}{3}$ for other work.)
 Before you make the details of these decisions, however, you should consider carefully the implications of paragraphs 4 an 5 below. - 4.
 The semester grades that you turn in for your class must correlate closely with your class's grade distribution on the final exam.
 This does not mean, for example, that the number of B's you submit must be exactly the same as the number of B's that your students make on the final, but the number should be very close. - 5.
 The SFI will also designate a "mandatory F" score, which will be based upon students' scores on the final.
 Any student who scores below the mandatory F on the final exam must receive an "F" for the course, unless, upon appeal from the teacher on behalf of the student, an exception is granted by the SFI or the DUS.
 Sometime before the final exam, you should explain to your students the policy concerning the mandatory "F." - 6.
 When you return graded tests to students, it is beneficial to the students for you to provide them with a complete set of solutions to the test.
-A convenient way to do this is to leave room on the master copy for solutions, and after the test is given, you can fill in solutions and then make copies of the key.
+A convenient way to do this is to leave room on the master copy for solutions.
+You can then fill in solutions and make copies of the key.
 This process will save class time and provide students with something to study at exam time. - 7.
-If this is your first time teaching at Duke, have an experienced instructor check over your tests before you give them, and have your grading scale checked after you have graded the tests.

-8. Although the University does not officially recognize religious holidays, you should try to avoid scheduling tests on such days.
+If this is your first time teaching at Duke, have an experienced instructor check over your tests before you give them, and have your grading scale checked after you have graded the tests. - 8.
+Although the University does not officially recognize religious holidays, you should try to avoid scheduling tests on such days.

-ADMINISTRATIVE INFORMATION FOR STUDENTS
+ADMINISTRATIVE INFORMATION